Giardiasis is a gastrointestinal infection. It is one of the most common parasitic diseases in the world.

 |Copyright © Nucleus Medical Media, Inc.|

-Giardiasis is caused by a tiny parasite.
+Giardiasis is caused by a specific, tiny parasite.
 Giardia cysts are a resistant form of the parasite that can survive outside a human or animal body.
 These cysts cause the spread of this disease.
 For infection to occur, a person must ingest Giardia cysts by mouth.
 After cysts are ingested, the parasites start growing and multiplying in the small intestine.
 Ingesting as few as ten parasitic cysts can cause an infection.